Curtiss JN Jenny

 The Curtiss JN "Jenny" is a series of biplanes built by the Glenn Curtiss Aeroplane Company of Hammondsport, New York, later the Curtiss Aeroplane and Motor Company.
 Although the Curtiss JN series was originally produced as a training aircraft for the US Army, the "Jenny" (the common nickname derived from "JN") continued after World War I as a civilian aircraft, becoming the "backbone of American postwar [civil] aviation".
+A version of the plane manufactured in Canada was known as the Curtiss Canuck.

-Thousands of surplus Jennys were sold at bargain prices to private owners in the years after the war, and became central to the barnstorming era that helped awaken the US to civil aviation through much of the 1920s.
+Thousands of surplus Jennys were sold at bargain prices to private owners in the years after the war, and became central to the barnstorming era that helped awaken the United States to civil aviation through much of the 1920s.

 Design and development

-Curtiss combined the best features of the model J and model N trainers, built for the US Army and US Navy, and began producing the JN or "Jenny" series of aircraft in 1915.
+Curtiss began producing the JN or "Jenny" series of aircraft in 1915.
+While marketed to the US Army and US Navy as combining the best features of the model J and model N trainers, it was, in fact, a modified model J, with only the upper wing span adjusted.
 Curtiss built only a limited number of the JN-1 and JN-2 biplanes.
 The design was commissioned by Glenn Curtiss from Englishman Benjamin Douglas Thomas, formerly of the Sopwith Aviation Company.

 The JN-2 was an equal-span biplane with ailerons controlled by a shoulder yoke in the aft cockpit.
 It was deficient in performance, particularly climbing, because of excessive weight.
 The improved JN-3 incorporated unequal spans with ailerons only on the upper wings, controlled by a wheel.
 In addition, a foot bar was added to control the rudder.